Sample Weighting

 Replicate weights are constructed primarily for variance (uncertainty) estimation.
 They are especially useful when:

-• Estimating non-linear parameters, for which Taylor linearization may be inaccurate.
+• Estimating non-linear parameters where Taylor linearization may be inaccurate

-• The number of PSUs per stratum is small (low degrees of freedom), making linearization unstable.
+• The number of PSUs per stratum is small, making linearization unstable

 rows = []